top of page

 Non cliché: Ghost of New Orleans

-We started watching Ghost of New Orleans (2011) because nothing else was on and we were desperate for something.
-The first thing we noticed was the main character was played by Josh Lucas--who is never in poorly made movies.
+We started watching Ghost of New Orleans (2011) because nothing else was on, and we were desperate for something.
+The first thing we noticed was that the main character was played by Josh Lucas, who has never been in a poorly made movie.
 Also starring were Terrence Howard and Cary Elwes (Westley from The Princess Bride), neither of whom I recognized until I saw the ending credits.

 Worst cliché: narration